In the lime brand, gives Galo? From Newell's to Flamengo, see Atlético-MG's numbers in penalty shootouts in the decade | athletic-mg

 A victory that immediately takes the athlete’s memory to the historic Libertadores of 2013, when São Victor was canonized, and Atlético conquered America for the first and (for now) only time.
 The feeling is that, at the decisive moment, if the dispute needs to go to the lime mark, it will be Galo.
 But is it really so?

 Over the last decade (2012-2022), Atlético have found themselves in a penalty shootout 11 times.
 The first in 2013, in the victory over Newell’s Old Boys at Independência, and the last this Sunday, in the endless 8-7 over Flamengo.
 Extremely positive memories, but there are also disappointments on this road.
-The general retrospect points to balance: six victories and five defeats.
+The general retrospect points to a slight advantage: seven victories and four defeats.

 Everson is one of Atlético-MG’s heroes in winning the Brazilian Supercup — Photo: Pedro Souza / Atlético-MG